zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/core_test_services_integration_guide.rst

 It is possible that a platform implementation mocks the implementation of some or all of the functions, by returning the values expected by the test cases, without actually executing the action expected by the test.
+A platform can also set the corresponding control flag to ``OFF`` to skip a test case.
+For example, A platform can skip peripheral access test case by setting ``TFM_ENABLE_PERIPH_ACCESS_TEST`` to ``OFF`` in its cmake configuration file.

 ******************
 IRQ handling tests